HSF/hsf.github.io/_gsocproposals/2020/proposal_ALICEgridcontainers.md

 ## Task ideas
  * Develop a simple submission framework within the JAliEn Grid environment for pre-configured containers to specific Grid sites;
- * Use the framework to start containers, gather and analyze the output of the submission to gauge the readiness of the site to execute the containers against a list of known conditions;
+ * Use the framework to start containers, and gather and analyze the output of the submission to gauge the readiness of the site to execute the containers against a list of known conditions;
  * Suggest modifications to the container configuration to simplify their execution.

 ## Expected results
   * Develop a tool to assess the WLCG Grid sites readiness to run ALICE Grid jobs in containers

 ## Requirements
+  * Java experience is required
-  * Experience with Java and Python programming languages
+  * Python experience is recommended
   * Experience with containerization technologies is a plus
   * Bash and Linux skills are beneficial